My Move To Denver from Nomad to Normal

 Discover lots of fun things to do in Denver

-After getting a note from yet another friend/reader or media contact to meet for drinks– I realized even though I thought I knew few people here, I was wrong.
+After getting a note from yet another friend/reader or media contact to meet for drinks, I realized that even though I thought I knew a few people here, I was wrong.
 I actually know a lot of people here.
-This is yet another benefit of my lifestyle for the past 10 years; you build up a giant network of people.
+This is yet another benefit of my lifestyle for the past ten years; you build up a giant network of people.
 This network of people from all over the world is eager to help and introduce you to others.
 I’ve always said I have friends everywhere – but I don’t think I ever really realized how powerful that was until I put down roots again.

 Every day in my inbox, Facebook, or Instagram I hear from another person wanting to get together.
 People are connecting with me, and readers are reaching out.
 I’m pretty quickly getting to know the media and PR crowd here.
 At the last travel meetup, I went to in Denver I walked away with a bunch of new cards/numbers.